OCTO-Hurricane/Auditrex/documentation/architecture/data-model.md

 - folders: list of folders that form the perimeter of the assignment.
 - is_recursive: a boolean indicating if the perimeter includes the subfolders

-This table is the golden source of all access management in CISO Assistant, no additional information is necessary to know who has access to what.
+This table is the golden source of all access management in Auditrex, no additional information is necessary to know who has access to what.

 ### Published global objects